compleatang/site/_posts/2012-01-30-micro-states-pirates-terrorists-the-london-conference-what-a-fascinating-time-for-watchers-of-somalis.md

 ---

 layout: post
-title: Micro-States; Pirates; Terrorists; The London Conference: What a Fascinating Time for Watchers of Somalis
+title: "Micro-States; Pirates; Terrorists; The London Conference: What a Fascinating Time for Watchers of Somalis"
 published: true
 comments: true
 meta: true